Our pick of the best smoker grills for your cookouts

 Kamado smokers

 At Modern Gardens, we're a fan of Kamado grills, and they have become quite popular in recent years.
 Shaped like an egg and made from a thick ceramic, they're said to retain heat well.
-Their smoker counterparts are often smaller and far more portable.
+Their smoker counterparts are often smaller and far more portable BBQs.
 That being said, they're still heavier than other options out there.
 They're versatile smokers too, as you can use them as a BBQ and grill.

 Advantages: Kamado smokes are versatile – giving you plenty of options to cook your grub – and better insulated than most.
 They use wood lump charcoal and offer portability.